AlexPetrusca/Mephisto/README.md

 ### Keeping Mephisto Open
 You may notice that when you click outside of Mephisto's popup window, the popup will lose focus and close.
-To prevent this, right click the pinned icon and click 'Inspect Popup'.
+To prevent this, right-click the pinned icon and click 'Inspect Popup'.

 NOTE: This will keep the popup open until either the inspect window is closed or the current tab is changed/closed.